 Have you ever said to yourself ‘Oh man, I’m about to get sick?’
 How many times does that statement become your reality?
 Next time you feel the body is a bit vulnerable, consider utilizing an affirmation to affirm or declare health, rather than project dis-ease.
 For instance, when your system is feeling less than optimal, affirm ‘I am strong and healthy, my body is resilient’.
 Take the necessary steps (more rest, warm tea, warming and nourishing whole foods) to support your body, and trust that is will fight off whatever energy or pathogen is coming in.

 Practicing mindfulness or meditation (check out the Knowledge Center on how to find your meditation style) can also support lowering stress levels, which in turn increases immunity.
-When stressed, the body produces adrenalin and cortisol, two hormones that elevate heart rate and blood pressure – the body’s sympathetic, fight or flight response.
-When stress is prolonged, the body is in a constant state of stress, lowering immune response and the body’s ability to rest, repair, and relax.
+When stressed, the body produces adrenalin and cortisol, two hormones that elevate heart rate and blood pressure – the body’s sympathetic, fight, or flight response.
+When stress is prolonged, the body gets into a constant state of stress, lowering the immune response and the body’s ability to rest, repair, and relax.
 Even just a few minutes a day can have a profound impact on the body’s health and resiliency.

 Support a Healthy Gut

-Within the immune system, gut bacteria play a large role in the body’s defenses, acting as the first point of contact for anything that comes into the body through the digestive tract.
-Without a strong and balanced gut microbiome, the body is susceptible to pathogens carried through food, air, and water.
-If bacteria are out of balance, the body cannot efficiently or effectively protect itself, as pathogens can then root themselves into the gut, and cause inflammation (the basis of all disease).
-As we know, the root of all disease begins in the gut.
+Within the immune system, gut bacteria play a significant role in the body’s defenses, acting as the first point of contact for anything that comes into the body through the digestive tract.
+Without a healthy and balanced gut microbiome, the body is susceptible to pathogens carried through food, air, and water.
+If bacteria are out of balance, the body cannot efficiently or effectively protect itself, as pathogens can then root themselves into the gut and cause inflammation (the basis of all disease).
+As we know, the root of all disease begins in the stomach.

-- Because lifestyle is the largest factor on health and dis-ease, there is a lot of overlap in the practices one can implement to bring about balance, and ultimately health.
+- Because lifestyle is the most significant factor in health and disease, there is a lot of overlap in the practices one can implement to bring about balance, and ultimately health.
 Similarly to some of what we’ve already covered, a healthy gut can be supported by:

 - Adding healthy fats to your diet (think nuts, seeds, avocado, olive oil, ghee)